 This opens up an your Zoom settings menu to the Accessibility tab.
 You can also open this settings dialog by clicking the shield icon in the upper left corner of your meeting then clicking the gear icon in the corner of that menu box.

 This can be done by hosts or participants for their own viewing.
 This does not apply to everyone in the meeting.

 From the Accessibility settings, you can change the size of the captions, the size of the Chat display, and toggle on/off screen reader alerts.

 I already mentioned the Save Transcript button from the Full Transcript panel but that is not the best way to save your full meeting transcript.

 The best way to save your meeting transcript is to cloud record your meeting.
 This method will generate several files for you

 - captions file (VTT)

 You can also edit the transcript file from the Zoom portal, display the transcript as closed captions on your video, or search within the transcript.
 These are all available with the cloud recording playback features.
-Learn more about that the video below or in the Zoom article here.
+Learn more in the Zoom article here.

 *Just remember, Meredith College Zoom accounts are all set to delete cloud recordings after 30 days*

 So there it is all about live transcription!
 We hope you’ll use this great new feature to increase the overall accessibility of your courses since it is free and easy to use.